ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="asin"></a>asin

-Returns angle in radians given the ratio y-coordinate/radius.
-In trigonometrics, arc sine is the inverse operation of sine.
-One radian is equivalent to 180/PI degrees.
+Returns the arcsine of a number.
+The result is within the range of -Pi/2 to Pi/2. `asin` is the inverse of the `sin` function.
+The returned angle is measured in radians (not degrees).

 ```
 dim d as double